What is an employment disciplinary action form?

 I have explained the details of the violation and its severity to the employee.
 They have been given a copy of this form for their own records and understand that further corrective action will be taken if this behaviour continues.

 I understand the contents of this document and the consequent disciplinary action.
-I have received a copy of this notice and understand a copy is going in my employee file.
+I have received a copy of this notice and understand that a copy is going into my employee file.

 Use these employment disciplinary action form templates to document employee conduct issues and open up a dialogue to help them improve.